grzenkom/do-androids-read/README.md

 #### Keyboard shortcuts

-- Shift+Enter – Runs the cell on the current slide
+- Shift+Enter - runs the cell on the current slide
-- Spacebar – Goes forward a slide in the slideshow
+- Spacebar - goes forward a slide in the slideshow
-- Shift+Spacebar – Goes back a slide in the slideshow
+- Shift+Spacebar - goes back a slide in the slideshow
-- double-click – To edit a Markdown cell
+- double-click - edits a Markdown cell

 #### Customizing RISE